FLAG Frequently Asked Questions

-Foreign Language Academies of Glendale (FLAG) dual immersion 90/10 and 50/50 programs provide students an opportunity to learn in two languages starting in kindergarten.
-The goal of of GUSD's FLAG programs is to develop high levels of language proficiency and literacy in both English and the target language by the end of elementary school.
+Foreign Language Academies of Glendale (FLAG) dual immersion 90:10 and 50:50 programs provide students an opportunity to learn in two languages starting in kindergarten.
+The goal of GUSD's FLAG programs is to develop high levels of language proficiency and literacy in both English and the target language.
 Currently, Glendale Unified School District offers seven dual immersion language programs for incoming kindergartners: Armenian, French, German, Italian, Japanese, Korean, and Spanish.
 All FLAG dual immersion programs fulfill Glendale Unified School District's requirements for promotion and graduation.

 2. What is a target language?

 Target language refers to the foreign language of instruction that students are learning.
 The percentage of time spent in the target language depends on the language and program.
-Our French, German, Italian, and Spanish FLAG programs follow a 90/10 model and our Armenian, Japanese, and Korean programs follow a 50/50 model.
+The FLAG French, German, Italian, and Spanish programs follow a 90:10 model and the FLAG Armenian, Japanese, and Korean programs follow a 50:50 model.

 3. Does my child need to speak another language to apply to a GUSD FLAG program?

 Proficiency in the target language is not required for kindergarten applicants.
-If your child is proficient in the target language of instruction (i.e. Italian, French, German, Japanese, etc.), he/she may be eligible for a language assessment.
-Applicants applying for a FLAG program after kindergarten, should be fluent in the target language; additional language assessments may be required to determine eligibility.
+If your child can produce the target language of instruction (i.e. Italian, French, German, Japanese, etc.), he/she may be eligible for a language assessment.
+Applicants applying for a FLAG program after kindergarten, should be proficient in the target language.
+Additional language assessments may be required to determine eligibility.

 4. How long will my child be enrolled in a FLAG program?

 To achieve the goal of bilingualism and biliteracy, students are expected to stay enrolled in a FLAG program, at minimum, throughout elementary school.
-Currently, all FLAG programs are available through elementary school, and students have (or will have) the opportunity to continue learning the target language in middle and high school.
+Currently, all FLAG programs are available through elementary school, and students have the opportunity to continue learning the target language in middle and high school.

 5. Who may apply to a GUSD FLAG Program?